Holly

 A blog-engine plugin for Ark.

-Holly is a blog-engine plugin for Ark.
+Holly is a blog-engine plugin for the Ark static site generator.
 It turns Ark into a WordPress-style blog generator with support for post and tag indexes.

 Installation